ROCm/rocBLAS/docs/source/install.rst

 ====================

 Building from source is not necessary, as rocBLAS can be used after installing the pre-built packages as described above.
-If desired, instructions to build rocBLAS from source follow.
+If desired, the following instructions can be used to build rocBLAS from source.

 Download rocBLAS
 ----------------